 - Special Consideration not granted.

-A student may cancel or withdraw their application by contacting the faculty directly.
+A student may cancel or withdraw their application by contacting the institute or school directly.

 If you are unsure and need support or help with your application, you can talk to a Counsellor at your campus.